 Something big happens at Orientation.
 Something that can be intimidating and scary if you don't know what to expect: making your schedule.
 The good news is you will have a wonderfully qualified advisors working one-on-one with you to help your figure what classes your should take.
 There are some things though that your advisor may not have time to tell you, so the Choctawk is here to tell you what you shouldn't do.

 When I was a Junior in high school, I didn't even have college on my radar.
 I was content with putting all college decisions off until my Senior year.
 However, lots of my friends were already visiting schools, meeting with coaches and departments, and researching admissions requirements, so if you're not like me and want to get started on finding the right school for you, keep reading.

 I have a confession.
 The other day, I sat all day on my couch and binge-watched The Office.
 My sole meal for that particular day consisted of chocolate chip banana pancakes and peanut butter.
 Now that's out in the open, I'm here to tell you that you shouldn't spend your summer like that.
-With the summer heat pounding down and left-over exhaustion from classes, those Netflix and chill days are sometimes needed, but the problem arises when those days become the entire summer.
+With the summer heat pounding down and left-over exhaustion from classes, lazy days are sometimes needed, but the problem arises when those days become the entire summer.
 You only have one body, so treat yourself well this summer.
 What does that look like practically?
 We have some ideas!